Olegpgud/longslit/README.md

 # longslit

-Creation of a payline for an infrared camera.
+Creation of a pipeline for an infrared camera.